-With so many pipes and fittings installed underground and in your home’s foundation, it can be hard to know what is happening in your sewage system.
+It can be challenging to understand what is going on with your sewage system because there are so many pipes and fittings underground and in the foundation of your home.
 So how do you know what condition your sewage system is in or if there are any underlying problems?

-Thankfully, sewer camera inspections can provide you with accurate and detailed information related to the condition of your sewer.
+Fortunately, sewer camera examinations can give you accurate and thorough information about the state of your sewer.

 Best Home Services utilizes camera systems to quickly and accurately diagnose issues inside your sewer pipes.
 We explain when you should consider a sewer camera inspection!

 A small waterproof video camera on the end of a flexible cable known as a snake is used for sewer camera examinations.
 To conduct a visual inspection, this camera “snake” is placed into the sewer system and forced into the pipeline.

 A plumber will use a sewer camera to record images and videos of the pipe once they’ve found an appropriate access point.
 The plumber can see clogs in real time thanks to the camera’s bright lighting and small monitor on which the live feed is displayed.